US DOE 50001 Ready Recognition

 Submit your EPIR one of the following ways:

-Download the 50001 Ready Energy Performance Improvement Report
+Option 2: Fill in the Online 50001 Ready Energy Performance Improvement Report

 DOE 50001 Ready recognition is valid for one year.
-Sites seeking subsequent year recognitions are required to submit the following:
+Sites seeking subsequent year recognitions are required to submit the following two documents:

 - Self-attestation Form: A new self-attestation form signed by your energy team lead and a senior management representative stating that your site continues to maintain and improve your energy management system.